ArabicHTML/app/README.md

 # Simple Dynamic single app

-Simple dynamic single page app with angularjs , you can now make single app and working with angularjs like this .. no worry about route just add your file name to templates.json and than make this file in views /
+Simple dynamic single page app with angularjs , you can now make single app and working with angularjs like this .. no worry about routes just add your file name to templates.json and than make this file in views /

 ##Step One npm install